 Conclusion

-We have discussed the step-by-step process to insert drop down calendar in Excel.
-We have also tried to show how to use a drop down calendar both for the single column and multiple columns.
+We have discussed the step-by-step process to insert a drop-down calendar in Excel.
+We have also tried to show how to use a drop-down calendar both for single columns and multiple columns.
 I hope you can gain a lot of knowledge from this article.
-If you have any questions, feel free to ask in the comment section, and don’t forget to visit our Exceldemy page for more knowledge.
+If you have any questions, feel free to ask in the comment section.